Hamza2702/CreateALetter/README.md

 Compose a letter for a special someone

-Customise between different backgrounds and designs
+Customize between different backgrounds and designs

+### Possible To-Do:
+As a perfectionist, I always like to add onto my projects.
+- Responsive
+- Customizable title
+- More backgrounds
+- Choose font colour